Burgh on Bain and Girsby Villages

 St Helen’s Church, Burgh on Bain

 St Helen’s Church is a Grade 2 Iisted building that was constructed in stages during the 11th, 13th, 14th and 16th centuries with major restoration in 1871-1872 by the Fox family, who owned Girsby at that time.
-Recently, the north side pews have been removed to provide an open area for tables and chairs, a small servery and a disabled lavatory, a new boiler and radiators to enable social functions.
-The church is open most days in summer but the key is available when closed from Hill Cottage, Mill Lane, opposite the church.
+The church has gradually been adapted to serve the local area as a community centre while remaining open for regular worship.
+The north side pews have been removed to provide an open area for tables and chairs, a small servery and a disabled lavatory.
+A recent grant (see below) has allowed the updating of the heating to make the church building usable all year round for different events.

 Warden: Judith Varley, 01507 313342